 The Office of the Mayor at completion in 1917.

 Mayor Kline with guests in the Mayor's Conference Room in 1929.

 Mayor William Peduto chats with students in the Mayor's Conference Room in 2017.

 The Chamber is one of Pittsburgh's most distinct spaces.
-Home to the legislative operations of the Council of Pittsburgh, the room also carries a historical record.
+This state room is home to the legislative operations of the Council of Pittsburgh, the room also carries a historical record.
 The ornate plaster ceiling details the names of the municipalities which have been annexed in making up present day Pittsburgh.
 It also features the names of Pittsburgh's past Mayors.
 Having since outgrown the ceiling, many names now expand to the rooms hand-painted canvas walls.
-The room is completed with detailed walnut waist-coating which features the beautiful inlaid Pittsburgh Crest.
+The room is completed with detailed walnut wainscoting which features the beautiful inlaid Pittsburgh Crest.
 Much like the Office of the Mayor, all of the furniture in the Chamber is original to the building's construction.

 The Council Chamber.

 The Council Chamber shortly after completion in 1917.